Gloria Steinem: CIA ties and leader of Independent Research Service

+Steinem defended her relationship with the CIA, saying: "In my experience the agency was completely different from its image; it was liberal, nonviolent and honorable."
+(Note: An article in The New Yorker magazine backs up her description about the CIA group working with foundations to address the rise of Communism in other countries.
+In the magazine's article, A Friend of the Devil by Louis Menand, the author states that "One customary explanation is that the people who ran covert operations at the C.I.A. from 1947 to 1967 were not right-wing jingoists.
+They were liberal anti-Communists, veterans of Roosevelt’s Office of Strategic Services, the forerunner of the C.I.A.
+They were good guys who despised the Soviet Union as a traitor to progressive principles.")
+Steinem also stated that she considered the CIA to be allies in promoting U.S. government policy against communism during the early Cold War.

 Political positions

 Gloria Steinem (right) and Alice Walker celebrate Steinem's 75th birthday in the Fall 2009 issue of Ms.

-Although most frequently considered a liberal feminist, Steinem has repeatedly characterized herself as a radical feminist.
-More importantly, she has repudiated categorization within feminism as "nonconstructive to specific problems", saying: "I've turned up in every category.
+Although most frequently considered a liberal feminist, Steinem repeatedly characterized herself as a radical feminist.
+She repudiated categorization within feminism as "nonconstructive to specific problems", saying: "I've turned up in every category.
 So it makes it harder for me to take the divisions with great seriousness."
-Nevertheless, on concrete issues, Steinem has staked several firm positions.
+Nevertheless, on concrete issues, Steinem staked several firm positions.

 Female genital mutilation

-In 1979, Steinem wrote the article on female genital mutilation that brought it into the American public's consciousness; the article "The International Crime of Female Genital Mutilation" was published in the March 1979 issue of Ms. The article reported on the "75 million women suffering with the results of genital mutilation".
-According to Steinem, "The real reasons for genital mutilation can only be understood in the context of the "patriarchy": men must control women's bodies as the means of production, and thus repress the independent power of women's sexuality."
+In 1979, Steinem wrote the article on female genital mutilation that brought the subject into the United States public's consciousness.
+Her article, "The International Crime of Female Genital Mutilation" appeared in the March 1979 issue of Ms. It reported on the "75 million women suffering with the results of genital mutilation".
+Steinem argued that "the real reasons for genital mutilation can only be understood in the context of the patriarchy: men must control women's bodies as the means of production, and thus repress the independent power of women's sexuality."

-Steinem's article contains the basic arguments that would later be developed by philosopher Martha Nussbaum.
+Steinem's article contained the basic arguments that were later developed by philosopher Martha Nussbaum.